Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 Here we go!

 ### Code 1 - RTFM!
 There are two files provided, `challenge.bin` and `arch-spec`.
 Leaving the bin file alone, I opened up `arch-spec` and read it over.
 It provided definitions for the memory, mow math works, some system limits, a few hints, and a listing of the op-codes.
 The only thing that gave me pause was a comment about the numbers being stored in a little-endian format.
 I had visions of endless endian bugs.
-Fortunatly, this format lines up with my development tools and hardware, and was total non-issue.
+Fortunately this was total non-issue.

 Creating a new C# console project, I read through the specification again, then started laying out some basics as I felt out what I would need to implement the program.